 The first title from 343 Industries, it runs into a bit of trouble falling below 90 in its 87 score for a game featuring Master Chief.
 It’s my concern that it’s the switch of “The Bad” and the “Fight Back” in their places along with a number of other trend-breaking changes (multiple failures to stop the enemy in a row, humans not on MC’s side, a faceless protagonist, etc.).

-- Raised – Chief comes out of the freeze because he’s needed again.
+- Greet – Chief comes out of the freeze because he’s needed again.

 - Fight Off – Aliens board the MC spaceship and in a classic Master Chief move, he shoots them with a missile to the face.
 The ship proceeds to crash onto planet hidden under a metal shell.

 - The Bad – Rescue has arrived, but they’ll get trapped (or destroyed!) if they approach the planet.
 MC races to let them know it’s a trap, but in turn, is tricked into releasing a genocidal prisoner of the Halo builders.